 It’s not always easy to identify what is causing pain around your teeth, but infections in the root of the tooth can be identified as producing spontaneous pain or throbbing while biting, increased sensitivity to hot and cold foods, and severe decay that leads to an abscess in the bone.

 Some indications of the need for the treatment may be:

 - Spontaneous pain or throbbing while biting.

 - Sensitivity to hot and cold foods.

 - Severe decay or an injury that creates an abscess (infection) in the bone.

-In order to treat the infection in the root canal, Dr Aisha Ahmed and her team will have to remove the bacteria from within the tooth.
-Dr Ahmed is trained to perform endodontic treatment on even the most difficult root canals.
-With a special microscope, she can locate calcified and unusual canal forms and tackle root canal infections before they progress.
+In order to treat the infection, Dr Aisha Ahmed and her team will have to remove the bacteria from within the tooth.
+Dr Ahmed is trained to perform endodontic treatment on even the most difficult cases.
+With a special microscope, she can locate calcified and unusual canal forms and tackle infections before they progress.

-Contact us today to set up an appointment for a root canal treatment with Dr. Ahmed.
+Contact us today to set up an appointment with Dr. Ahmed.

 What is the root canal?

-The root canal is located between the crown of the tooth and the base of the root, which means it is positioned close to the nerves.
-Unfortunately, this means root canal treatments are often painful and uncomfortable, requiring anaesthetic and pain relief.
-Following a root canal treatment, many patients choose to use over the counter pain killers to reduce pain, although some dentists will provide short term pain relief.
-Despite this, the pain experienced after a root canal treatment is often described as favourable to the pain caused by an infected tooth, and post-treatment discomfort is only likely to last a couple of weeks.
+The nerves are involved, so unfortunately, this means there can be pain requiring anaesthesia.
+Following the treatment, many patients choose to use over the counter pain killers to reduce pain, although some dentists will provide short term pain relief.
+Despite this, the pain experienced after the treatment is often described as favourable to the pain caused by an infected tooth, and post-treatment discomfort is only likely to last a couple of weeks.